 The feature is still in alpha stage at Elementor.
 Other builders have been using this new approach for some time and all builders will offer it in the future.
 It is therefore worthwhile to adopt the new way of working into the workflow as soon as possible.

 It is less important to use CSS-Flexbox and/or CSS-Grid, but to avoid nesting.
-Theoretically, even a table-based layout from the 2000s can be optimised by "de-nesting".
+Theoretically, even a table-based layout from the 2000s can be optimized by "de-nesting".

 The right WordPress Theme